decentraland/adr/RFC/RFC-9-on-chain-validators.md

   - `decentraland:{protocol}:collections-v1:{collection-name}:{itemName}:{tokenId}` -> new
   - `decentraland:{protocol}:collections-v2:{contract(0x[a-fA-F0-9]+)}:{itemId}:{tokenId}` -> new

   The **Explorer** should show the items grouped by item kinds but allow the user to select the specific NFT to add to their profile.
-Once the users save their profile for the first time once the ADR is running effectevely, a process in the client should select the first nft for each item kind saved in the profile.
+Once the users save their profile for the first time once the ADR is running effectively, a process in the client should select the first nft for each item kind saved in the profile.
 E.g: if the user has this item `urn:decentraland:ethereum:collections-v1:wonderzone_steampunk:steampunk_jacket` selected in their profile but he has 10 of them with the token ids from `1` to `10`, the explorer should select the first (`urn:decentraland:ethereum:collections-v1:wonderzone_steampunk:steampunk_jacket:1`) one and replace it.
 For off-chain wearables, we should not do any kind of validation.

   The **Kernel** and the **Catalysts** should accept and return all the NFTs.